KonstutivniyKritik/HackerScanner/README.md

 4 step:
 &emsp;1.txt => shift the sequence by 1 byte = ktidn
 5 step
 &emsp;seek for ktidn in 2.txt, 3.txt, 4.txt
 6 step:
-  there no such sequence (ktidn) in other file
+&emsp;there no such sequence (ktidn) in other file
 7 step:
-  1.txt => shift the sequence by 1 byte = tidnr
+&emsp;1.txt => shift the sequence by 1 byte = tidnr
 8 step
-  seek for tidnr in 2.txt, 3.txt, 4.txt
+&emsp;seek for tidnr in 2.txt, 3.txt, 4.txt
 9 step:
-  there no such sequence (tidnr) in other file
+&emsp;there no such sequence (tidnr) in other file

 ....and so on till sequence HELLO....

 10 step:
-  1.txt => shift the sequence by 1 byte = HELLO
+&emsp;1.txt => shift the sequence by 1 byte = HELLO
 11 step:
-  seek for qktid in 2.txt, 3.txt, 4.txt
+&emsp;seek for qktid in 2.txt, 3.txt, 4.txt
 12 step:
-  Found sequence in every file
+&emsp;Found sequence in every file
 13 step:
-  Write sequence in outlog file
+&emsp;Write sequence in outlog file
 14 step
-   1.txt => shift the sequence by 1 byte = ELLOf
+&emsp;1.txt => shift the sequence by 1 byte = ELLOf
 ...And it loop until file is ended.

 Case Idea of this programm is to decrypt, hack file formats